Personnes et institutions:

 Notes de l’archiviste:

-• Material was initially arranged and described by Brian Mekis, CCA Cataloguer, in 2013.
+- Material was initially arranged and described by Brian Mekis, CCA Cataloguer, in 2013.
 Audiovisual and digital material was further processed by Alexandra Jokinen, Digital Processing Archivist, in 2017.
-Audiovisual records were cleaned up by Nina Patterson, Processing Archivist, 2023.
+In preparation for migration to a new database, Anna Haywood did minor cleanup to the records from 2022-2023 and audiovisual records were cleaned up by Nina Patterson, Processing Archivist, 2023.

 Mention de crédit: